 To offer a live lesson, you’ll need, first, a live meeting service.
 This gives you a way to provide attendees with a link and a spot on the internet to convene.
-A few of the currently popular tools for this are Zoom (rhymes with room!), GoToMeeting or GoToWebinar, Adobe Connect, AnyMeeting, and MeetingBurner.
+A few of the currently popular tools for this are Zoom, GoToMeeting or GoToWebinar, Adobe Connect, and AnyMeeting.
+You can also teach live in a Facebook group using Facebook natively or connected it with a 3rd party tool like Zoom, eCamm or BeLive.tv for extra features.
 In the second section of this post are points to consider when choosing your platform.

 You’ll need a microphone external to your computer.
 Your computer’s built-in microphone is not going to give you the quality of sound you can get with a modest investment in a microphone like the Blue Yeti USB microphone.